zd11024/NaviLLM/README.md

 ## Updates
 - Feb 24, our paper is accepted to CVPR 2024.
-- Dec 21, we have refactored our codebase to make it clearer and more flexible.
 - Dec 13, we release the model checkpoints at this [link](https://huggingface.co/zd11024/NaviLLM).
 - Dec 6, the processed data and features can be found [here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155204980_link_cuhk_edu_hk/EvgqBlhxMEtBjUm1VkBBqZsBq7QnZ97l-Y9PdS58cqsomQ?e=azuiDc).
 - Dec 5, our paper is released.